runtimeError4004/CSS360/Submit.md

 | Iterative  | Allows gradual improvements, early testing     | Not easy to document, still regulated   |
 | Waterfall  | Clear structure, well-documented               | hard to go back to previous stages      |

-Spiral was preferred because
+The Spiral model combines the structured, sequential approach of Waterfall with the flexibility and risk-reduction strategies of iterative development.

 ## The 1-2 key aspects of the project that were most important to your final SDLC decision.
 Explain why these aspects are critical to this decision.
 1. High Reliability and Safety Requirements
+It was crucial that we choose a SDLC that allows us to develop and track our systems of systems.
 2. Long-Term Maintenance and Longevity
+By having the requirement that it must be *"able to deal with hardware failure, and can fail safely"* means that part of our testing is *making* the plant crash intentionally and in a controlled manner.
+Since we cannot prepare for every single possible indefinitely through the first shot at a solution, Spiral SDLC allows us to come up with new safety concerns and solutions continuously.

 # 4: Department of Transportation